Medicare Enrolled

 What this data tells you about Dr. Do

-Dr. Nam Do is an internal medicine in Amarillo, TX, with 19 years in practice.
+Dr. Nam Do is an internal medicine specialist in Amarillo, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Do performed 24,585 Medicare services across 12,044 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Do received a total of $8,892 from 40 pharmaceutical and/or device companies across 594 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in internal medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.